lifeweaver/factorio-quick-start/README.md

 Build with gradle.

 - `gradle build` builds the mod .zip file.
-The `version` must match the one in `src/info.json` or Factorio will reject the file.
-Set it in `gradle.properties` or with `gradle build -Pversion="1.5.0"`
+The `version` and `modName` must match the one in `src/info.json`.
+Set then in `gradle.properties` or like `gradle build -Pversion="1.5.0"`
-- `gradle clean` cleans up after a build by deleting the generated folders
+- `gradle clean` cleans up after a `build` by deleting the generated folders in the repo.
+This does not clean up after a `patch`, you have to do that yourself.
 - `gradle patch` attempts to patch the mod in your `factorioModsDirectory` for easy testing.
-Make sure to set the variable.
-Make sure not to make commits with this variable set in gradle.properties - you can use `gradle patch -PfactorioModsDirectory="directoryhere"` instead.
+Make sure to set the variable in gradle.properties but don't make commits with this variable set!
+You could use `gradle patch -PfactorioModsDirectory="directoryhere"` instead.

-Make sure to set the `version` in `build.gradle` before building or Factorio will reject the file.

 # License